exosite/industrial_iot_schema/data-types.md

 Accepted Units (`data_unit`) with UI unit abbreviation: _Not Used_<br>

 Notes: A JSON object that contains at minimum a key `url`.
 The url value must be a string that consists of a proper URL address scheme starting with `https`, etc.  Optional `title` key to provide a title that would be displayed in the UI instead of the full URL address.
 The application (example ExoSense) will define what URL types are actually supported (click-able in the UI).
 **_Validation and security checks are not provided by the platform or application.
-Recommend only for use of encrypted and password protocted URLs.
-OEMs implmenting device or custom Insight support to generate URL values, do so at their own risk to their users._**
+Recommend only for use of encrypted and password protected URLs.
+OEMs implementing device or custom Insight support to generate URL values, do so at their own risk to their users._**

-**refrence:**
+**reference:**
 ```json
 {"url": "{proper_url_value_here}","title":"{optional_title_value_here}"}
 ```